hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
 Creates a role tag on the role.
 Role tags provide an effective way to restrict the capabilities that are set on the role.
+Role tags are not tied to any specific ec2 instance unless specified explicitly using `instance_id` parameter.
+By default, role tags are designed to be used across all instances that share an AMI.
+Regardless of which instances have role tags on them, the restriction that the capabilities of role tags being a subset of capabilities on the role is strictly enforced.
   </dd>

   <dt>Method</dt>